libdwarf

 The possible return values to res are, in general:

-If DW_DLV_ERROR is returned then error is set (by the library) to a pointer to important details about the error.
-If DW_DLV_NO_ENTRY or DW_DLV_OK is returned the error argument is ignored by the library.
+If DW_DLV_ERROR is returned then error is set (by the library) to a pointer to important details about the error and the library will not pass back any data through other pointer arguments.
+If DW_DLV_NO_ENTRY is returned the error argument is ignored by the library and the library will not pass back any data through pointer arguments.
+If DW_DLV_OK is returned argument pointers that are defined as ways to return data to your code are used and values are set in your data by the library.

 Some functions cannot possibly return some of these three values.
 As defined later for each function.